 Report Id Completed Question 266 True For those on-site sewage systems that were not inspected in this reporting period but should have been inspected, and are now out of compliance, please indicate why they were not all inspected from among the reasons below.
 [Note: For municipalities that have not yet initiated the mandatory on-site sewage system inspection program, please see the next reportable to provide your response if this is the case].
-Response Answer landowner r landowner refused entry, compliance order being sought other.
-Pleas e specify in the e comment box below.
-Yes inspections delayed/postp oned due to COVID-19 restrictions Yes vulnerable a rea changed a and on-site sewage system(s) no longer a threat activity Yes Comment: Chatham-K officially de in some municipalities were all completed in previous years, and the next round of inspections has not yet begun. ent - There were originally 20 septic systems in the Highgate WHPA that were inspected.
-However, the Highgate well sycommissioned in 2019, so they are no longer threats since the WHPA went away.
-There are only 3 septic systems that that were previously inspected.
+Response Answer landowner i refused entry, o compliance order being sought No inspections delayed/postp oned due to COVID-19 restrictions Yes vulnerable a area changed a and on-site sewage system(s) no longer a threat activity No other.
+Pleas se specify in th e comment box below.
+Yes Comment:

-Report Id Completed Question Category

-267 True If applicable, please indicate if any municipality(ies) has not yet established or initiated the mandatory on-site sewage system inspection program (i.e., the first inspection cycle) in your source protection region/area.
+Report Id Completed Question Category 267 True If applicable, please indicate if any municipality(ies) has not yet established or initiated the mandatory on-site sewage system inspection program (i.e., the first inspection cycle) in your source protection region/area.
 As part of your response, please indicate the name of the municipality(ies), the reason(s) for not yet initiating the mandatory on-site sewage inspection program (if known) and the steps that have been taken to ensure compliance with the mandatory inspection program.
-Sewage System Inspections

-Answer: n/a
+Sewage System Inspections Answer: There are only 3 septic systems that remain in Ridgetown that were previously inspected.
+Perth 9 South inspections scheduled for summer 2023.
+St. Ma ry's inspections initiated in previous reporting periods.
+The Ci ity of Stratford has established a mandatory inspection program.
 Comment: